Designing Privacy-Preserving Visual Perception for Robot Navigation Based on User Privacy Preferences: Study 2: User Privacy Preferences for RGB Resolution in Robot Visual Navigation

 \subsection{Study Design}

 To investigate participants' RGB resolution preferences during robot navigation, we conducted another online questionnaire-based user study grounded in a real robot navigation setting.
 We adopted the privacy-preserving navigation system described in Sec.~\ref{sec:system} to collect 10 robot navigation sequences in privacy-sensitive environments with an onboard RGB camera.
 Each sequence was represented at four input resolutions~($384\times384$, $32\times32$, $16\times16$, and $8\times8$)~based on Study~1, yielding 40 resolution-specific videos in total.
+Specifically, $384\times384$ served as the high-resolution RGB reference, $32\times32$ and $16\times16$ reflected the main acceptable and preferable privacy-preserving thresholds identified in Study~1, respectively, and $8\times8$ represented the lowest resolution condition.

 The data cover five indoor scenes: office, lab, living room, corridor, and classroom, and includes four types of privacy-sensitive content: human face, passport, credit card, and private chat.
 The navigation targets include five objects: poster, table, chair, monitor, and object.
 For each video, three frames were sampled from three stages: Beginning, Middle, and end of the navigation process~(Near).
 Following~\citep{Ferrer2013rsj}, these stages correspond to three robot-to-privacy distance ranges: Beginning~($> 3\,\mathrm{m}$), Middle~($0.9\text{--}1.2\,\mathrm{m}$), and Near~($0.3\text{--}0.45\,\mathrm{m}$).
 At each stage, participants viewed a set of RGB images of the same scene at four different resolutions.
 Adopting a comparative presentation strategy similar to~\citep{Khamis2024mum}, we showed participants four downsampled RGB images in a $2\times2$ arrangement, as shown in Fig.~\ref{fig:lab}.
-For each stage, participants answered the same two privacy-related questions by choosing a resolution threshold.
-Specifically, they were asked: \textit{``At which resolution level and below do you think the image does \textbf{NOT} contain private information?''} and \textit{``At which resolution level and below do you think the image contains private information but it is \textbf{NOT} recognizable?''} For simplicity, we refer to these two questions as \textit{NOT contain} question and \textit{NOT recognizable} question, respectively.
+For each stage, participants answered the same two privacy-related questions by choosing a resolution threshold: \textit{``At which resolution level and below do you think the image does \textbf{NOT} contain private information?''} and \textit{``At which resolution level and below do you think the image contains private information but it is \textbf{NOT} recognizable?''}~(see the example in Fig.~\ref{fig:lab}).
+For simplicity, we refer these two questions as \textit{NOT contain} question and \textit{NOT recognizable} question.